|The Good News According to Luke|

 For a wife to be barren was considered a curse.
 The reason for that was that in the Law of Moses one of the blessings for obedience was children (Exod.
 23:26; Deut.
 7:13-14; 28:4, 11), and one of the curses of the Law was a barren womb (Deut.
 28:18).
 So if a woman did not have children, even if those who were close to her knew she was godly, the overall feeling about her among the people was that she was a sinner and was cursed.
 Also, culturally, the men were never suspected of contributing to a woman’s being barren; if she was, then the people thought there was something wrong with her.

 Being barren was also economically challenging.
 Any older person knows how helpful it is to have youthful strength and energy in the home, and beyond that, in a time when there were no social services to help the aged, being older without family support was more than difficult, it could be a death sentence.(top)

 “in his division’s turn.”
 See commentary on Luke 1:5; “priestly division of Abijah.”

 “before God.”
 See commentary on Luke 1:6.(top)

 “he went into the sanctuary of the Lord.”
-In this case, the context lets us know that the “sanctuary” was the holy place, the first room of the Temple, which had the menorah, the table with the bread of the presence, and the altar of incense.
+In this case, the context lets us know that the “sanctuary” was the holy place, the first room of the Temple, which in Herod’s Temple had ten menorahs, ten tables with bread of the presence, and the altar of incense.
 As the verse says, he went in to burn the incense on the golden altar of incense.